Trump's State of the Union: Who's attending?

 Supreme Court justices

-The nine Supreme Court justices, John Roberts, Anthony Kennedy, Clarence Thomas, Ruth Bader Ginsburg, Stephen Breyer, Samuel Alito, Sonia Sotomayor, Elena Kagan and Neil Gorsuch were all invited to attend Trump’s State of the Union address.
+Alito last went in 2010, when he was captured on camera shaking his head and mouthing the words "not true" in response to President Barack Obama's criticism of the court's ruling in the Citizens United campaign finance case.

-However, it's not unusual for justices to skip the event.
-Justices Alito, Thomas and Ginsburg did not attend Trump's presidential address last year.
+Both Anthony Kennedy and Sonia Sotomayor have travel plans.
+Kennedy will be in California; Sotomayor will be in Panama.

-Ginsburg won't be attending the address this year either.
-Instead, the 84-year-old justice will be at Roger Williams University's law school in Rhode Island for a chat that was announced in August, the Providence Journal reported.
+Ruth Bader Ginsburg will also be out of town.
+The 84-year-old justice will be at Roger Williams University's law school in Rhode Island for a chat that was announced in August, the Providence Journal reported.

 Members of Congress

-Members of the House and Senate will also be in attendance, along with one guest of their choosing.
+Members of the House and Senate will also be in attendance, along with one guest of his/her choosing.

 There’s no assigned seating for members, with the exception of House Speaker Paul Ryan and Vice President Mike Pence, who will sit directly behind Trump on the dais.

-"In accord with long-standing custom and to ensure the continuity of government, one Cabinet secretary does not attend the speech," the Congressional Research Service says.
-"After September 11, 2001, congressional leadership began designating two Members from each house of Congress, representing both parties, to remain absent from the Capitol during the President’s speech."
+"In accord with longstanding custom and to ensure the continuity of government, one Cabinet secretary does not attend the speech," the Congressional Research Service says.
+"After Sept.
+11, 2001, congressional leadership began designating two members from each house of Congress, representing both parties, to remain absent from the Capitol during the president’s speech."

 However, there may be a few more empty chairs this year, as several Democrats have already announced plans to boycott the event.